 Whether you have mice in your attic, your ceiling or anywhere else, Victor® is interested in learning how you battle these frustrating rodents.
-Let us know your tactics when you visit Victor® on Facebook.

 If you have questions about treating a mouse infestation, contact us online or call our customer service center for personalized advice at 1-855-5-VICTOR.